jufeng98/HttpClient/README.md

 # HttpClient

-## Provides the ability to edit and execute HTTP requests from the code editor
+## Provides the ability to edit and execute HTTP requests from the code editor of IDEA

 ### features
 - Support sending GET, POST and other requests